jsuarezruiz/xamarin-forms-gtk-movies-sample/README.md

 **Rebuild** the solution to get all neccesary **NuGet** packages.

-Access to **AppSettings.cs** file available in the Portable Class Library to introduce your TMDb APIs key.
+Access to **AppSettings.cs** file available in the .NET Standard Library to introduce your TMDb APIs key.

 Enjoy!